 Conference USA Scholar Athletes of the Year

-Three North Texas students were named Scholar Athlete of the Year honorees at the end of the 2015-16 season.
-The Mean Green's cross country's Bryce McAndrew, men's golf's Cory Churchman, and track & field's Connor Bey were among the 18 student-athletes who received the award.
-The three award winners ties for the most honorees at North Texas since joining the C-USA.
+Two North Texas students were named Scholar Athlete of the Year honorees at the end of the 2016-17 season.
+The Mean Green's diver Samantha Scheck and men's golf's Cory Churchman were among the 17 student-athletes who received the award.
+North Texas has had at least one scholar-athlete recognized by the conference since it joined in 2013-14.

 The C-USA Scholar Athlete of the Year awards is presented to the top student-athletes in each conference-sponsored sport.
-The award is based on academic achievement (GPA), athletic achievement and service.
-North Texas had the second-highest number of student-athletes qualify with three behind Marshall's four.
+The award is based on academic achievement (G.P.A), athletic achievement and service.